Lawrence Bittaker and Roy Norris: Trial

 The defense contended that Norris was the actual perpetrator of the murders and that Bittaker had only become aware of Norris's activities shortly before his arrest when Norris had informed him he had murdered several girls whom they had both previously encountered and sexually assaulted.
 To support their case, the defense produced a friend of Norris named Richard Shoopman, who testified that Norris had repeatedly divulged to him his desire to rape young girls.
 Shoopman also testified that Norris had informed him that the look of shock and fear on the face of a young girl was a prime sexual stimulus for him.
 In support of Bittaker's case, the defense also referenced the Polaroid images taken of the facial expressions of Hall, and of Bittaker's statements regarding Norris's revelations to Bittaker regarding his prime sexual stimulations while both were incarcerated at California Men's Colony in 1977.

 Shirley Lynette Ledford.
 The audio recording of her abuse at Bittaker's hands was the most damning evidence presented at his trial.

 The most damning evidence presented at Bittaker's trial was a 17-minute section of the audio tape the pair had created of Ledford's abuse and torment.
-The audiotape, which had been found inside Bittaker's van and which Norris had earlier testified Bittaker had repeatedly played as he drove in the weeks prior to his arrest—adding that Bittaker considered the contents to be "real funny"—was presented in evidence on January 29, with Stephen Kay forewarning the jury: "For those of you who do not know what hell is like, you will find out."
+The audiotape, which had been found inside Bittaker's van and which Norris had earlier testified Bittaker had repeatedly played as he drove in the weeks prior to his arrest—adding that Bittaker considered the contents to be "real funny"—was presented in evidence on January 29, with Stephen Kay forewarning the jury a "voice from the dead" would "point an accusing finger" at Bittaker, stating: "For those of you who do not know what hell is like, you will find out."
 (Note: Judge Fredericks had earlier denied motions by the defense to omit the tape recording from admission as evidence.)

 More than 100 people were present in the courtroom as the tape was played, and many members of both the jury and the audience wept openly upon hearing the contents, with several members of the audience either burying their heads in their hands, dabbing tears from their eyes or rushing out of the courtroom before the tape had finished.
 Bittaker was undisturbed at hearing the contents of the tape, and smiled throughout the duration of the recording.